MadeByThePinsHub/handbook/README.md

 ```

 * Install or update Python and `pip` to latest stable build using either Docker, your machine's package manager or from official Python website.
 Afterwards, install `mkdocs` and `mkdocs-material` using `pip` from the provided `requirements.txt` file.

 ```
 pip install --no-cache-dir -r requirements.txt
 ```

+* Run an new development server by using `mkdocs serve` command.
+Edit as you go and it'll refreshes every single save.
+Inspect for any errors and fix it.

+* When everything is clear, use `mkdocs build` to generate documentation website files.

+## License
+The project source code is licensed under Mozilla Public License Version 2.0 while the website is licensed under Creative Commons Attribution-ShareAlike 4.0 Internatinal License.